-9.5 Legislation to enforce Chapter 9
+198 Legislation to enforce Chapter 9

-An Act of Parliament must provide measures to enforce the provisions of this Chapter, including measures-
+An Act of Parliament must provide measures to enforce the provisions of this Chapter, including measures--

-- (a) requiring public officers to make regular disclosures of their assets; - (b) establishing codes of conduct to be observed by public officers; - (c) specifying the standards of good corporate governance to be observed by governmentcontrolled entities and other commercial entities owned or wholly controlled by the State; - (d) providing for disciplining of persons who contravene the provisions of this Chapter or of any code of conduct or standard referred to in paragraph (b).
+- (a) requiring public officers to make regular disclosures of their assets; - (b) establishing codes of conduct to be observed by public officers; - (c) specifying the standards of good corporate governance to be observed by governmentcontrolled entities and other commercial entities owned or wholly controlled by the State; - (d) providing for the disciplining of persons who contravene the provisions of this Chapter or of any code of conduct or standard referred to in paragraph (b).

-CIVIL SERVICE
+CHAPTER 10 CIVIL SERVICE

-10.1 Civil Service
+199 Civil Service

-- (1) There is a single Civil Service, which is responsible for the administration of Zimbabwe. - (2) The Civil Service consists of persons employed by the State other than- - (a) members of the security services and any other security service that may be established; - (b) judges, magistrates and persons presiding over courts established by an Act of Parliament; - (c) members of Commissions established by this Constitution; - (d) the staff of Parliament; and - (e) any other person whose office or post is stated, by this Constitution or an Act of Parliament, not to form part of the Civil Service. - (3) An Act of Parliament must provide for the organisation, structure, management, regulation, discipline and, subject to section 10.5, the conditions of service of members of the Civil Service.
+There is a single Civil Service, which is responsible for the administration of Zimbabwe.

+The Civil Service consists of persons employed by the State other than--

+- (a) members of the security services and any other security service that may be established; - (b) judges, magistrates and persons presiding over courts established by an Act of Parliament; - (c) members of Commissions established by this Constitution; - (d) the staff of Parliament; and - (e) any other person whose office or post is stated, by this Constitution or an Act of Parliament, not to form part of the Civil Service.

+An Act of Parliament must provide for the organisation, structure, management, regulation, discipline and, subject to section 203, the conditions of service of members of the Civil Service.

-10.2 Conduct of members of Civil Service
+200 Conduct of members of Civil Service

-- (1) Members of the Civil Service must act in accordance with this Constitution and the law. - (2) No member of a Civil Service may obey an order that is manifestly illegal. - (3) No member of the Civil Service may, in the exercise of their functions- - (a) for partisan purposes, prejudice or further the interests of a political party; or - (b) violate the fundamental rights and freedoms of any person. - (4) Members of the Civil Service must not be active members or office bearers of any political party. - (5) An Act of Parliament must make provision to ensure the political neutrality of the Civil Service.
+Members of the Civil Service must act in accordance with this Constitution and the law.

+No member of the Civil Service may obey an order that is manifestly illegal.

+No member of the Civil Service may, in the exercise of their functions--

+- (a) act in a partisan manner; - (b) further the interests of any political party or cause; - (c) prejudice the lawful interests of any political party or cause; or - (d) violate the fundamental rights or freedoms of any person.

+Members of the Civil Service must not be office-bearers of any political party.

+An Act of Parliament must make provision to ensure the political neutrality of the Civil Service.

-10.3 Minister responsible for Civil Service
+201 Minister responsible for Civil Service